Cost Guide 2025

 There are exceptional circumstances in which NHS funding may be available: patients who have lost teeth or jaw structure through head and neck cancer treatment, trauma, or specific congenital conditions may qualify for consultant-led reconstructive implant treatment within the NHS or through specialist centres.
 However, these cases are clinically assessed on an individual basis and cannot be requested through a standard NHS dental referral.

 For the vast majority of adults seeking All-on-6, the options are UK private dentistry, or treatment abroad.
 Understanding what each option genuinely costs — including all components — is the starting point for making an informed decision.
+If you are new to the treatment, start with our complete guide to All-on-6 and 3-on-6 dental implants to understand exactly what you are paying for.

 UK Private Pricing